These easy spiced sugar cookies are so simple to make, the kids can make them all by themselves. And “Santa” will be overjoyed to eat them this year!

-- Beat in the vanilla and eggs, one at a time, scraping down the bowl after each addition.
+- Beat in the vanilla and egg scraping down the bowl after mixing in.

-- Place the cookie dough in the fridge until the oven is pre-heated.
+- Place the cookies in the fridge for 30 minutes.

-- Place the baking sheets into the oven and allow to bake for 7-10 minutes until golden brown but still soft in the middle.
+- Place the baking sheets into the oven and allow to bake for 12-15 minutes until golden brown.

-- Remove from the oven and allow to chill for 10 minutes before transferring to a cooling rack to cool completely.
+- Remove from the oven and allow to cook for 10 minutes before coating in the sugar and transferring to a cooling rack to cool completely.